 Required member, employer and state contribution rates are set by the California Legislature and Governor and are detailed in the Teachers' Retirement Law.
+Current contribution rates were established with the enactment of AB 1469 in 2014 (the CalSTRS Funding Plan).
 A summary of statutory contribution rates and other sources of contributions to the Defined Benefit Program are as follows:

-Members: Pursuant to AB 1469, the CalSTRS member contribution rates were as follows: Under CalSTRS 2% at 60, the member contribution rate was 10.25% of applicable member earnings for fiscal year 2018-19.
-Under CalSTRS 2% at 62, the member contribution rate was 10.205% of applicable member earnings for fiscal year 2018-19.
+Members: The CalSTRS member contribution rates were as follows: Under CalSTRS 2% at 60, the member contribution rate was 10.25% of applicable member earnings for fiscal year 2019-20.
+Under CalSTRS 2% at 62, the member contribution rate was 10.205% of applicable member earnings for fiscal year 2019-20.

-Employers: Pursuant to AB 1469, the employer contribution rate was 16.28% of applicable member earnings for fiscal year 2018-19.
-The District contributed \$3,109,712 to the plan for the fiscal year ended June 30, 2019.
+Employers: The employer contribution rate was 17.10% of applicable member earnings for fiscal year 2019-20.
+This rate reflects the 1.03% reduction of the employer contribution rate for fiscal year 2019-20 pursuant to SB 90.
+The District contributed \$3,337,308 to the plan for the fiscal year ended June 30, 2020.

-State: The contribution was 2.017% of the members' creditable earnings from the fiscal year ending in the prior calendar year.
-Also, as a result of AB 1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specified in Education Code Section 22955.1(b).
-The additional state contribution for the fiscal year ended June 30, 2019 was 5.311%.
-Including a 2.50% contribution for SBMA funding, the total state appropriation to the defined benefit program was 9.828% for the fiscal year ended June 30, 2019.
+State: The base contribution of 2.017% is calculated based on creditable compensation from two fiscal years prior.
+The additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specified in subdivision (b) of Education Code Section 22955.1.
+The additional state contribution for the fiscal year ended June 30, 2020 was 5.811%.
+Including a 2.50% contribution for SBMA funding, the total state contribution to the defined benefit program was 10.328% for the fiscal year ended June 30, 2020.
+This rate does not include the \$2.2 billion supplemental state contribution on behalf of employers pursuant to SB 90.